snehhap/Bertelsmann-AI-Challenge/README.md

 # Bertelsmann-AI-Challenge
-This repo is a track of my progress through the Bertelsmann AI challeneg
+This repo is a track of my progress through the Bertelsmann AI challenge